A St George’s House Consultation

 Thursday 18th to Friday 19th January 2018

-The event will consider the following questions and issues:
+The event considered the following questions and issues:

 - Are our democratic processes under threat?

 - Is there a danger of giving free rein to extremism and further destabilising society?